 Trimmer strings will disperse into small plastic bits during operation.
 And these fragments will be mixed with your plants and soil.
 Unfortunately, most mower lines are composed of durable plastic that can take thousands of years to degrade completely.

 Choose a trimmer line with high durability if the environment is a concern.
 It contributes to reducing the number of times they break and emit plastic into the environment.
 A string from a biodegradable brand would also be wonderful.

 Is the shape of the trimmer line important?

 The shape of the line is important.
 That is why it was created.

 String forms are classified into four types: round, multi-sided, serrated, and twisted.
-Line shapes, like line size, are largely dependent on your trimming requirements.
+Line shapes, like line size, largely depend on your trimming requirements.
 The cutting effectiveness of the trimmer line increases as it transitions from round to twisted, but its strength decreases.

 As a result, the spherical structure is always the best choice for household use.
 It is capable of handling light tasks such as lawn clipping and has a lengthy lifespan.
-When it comes to industrial needs or heavy labour, the string shape will be different.
+The string shape will be different when it comes to industrial needs or heavy labor.
 Strings with sharp edges will be preferable since they have a greater cutting capacity.

 Why is my trimmer line constantly breaking?

 There are various reasons your line may be breaking all the time, ranging from poor construction to incorrect off-season storage.

 Even if you’re working with only fairly dense vegetation, the more brittle your line is, the more probable it is to break.